KelCodesStuff/KelCodesStuff/README.md

 <h1 align="left">Hello 👋🏽 , I'm Kel</h1>

-👨🏽‍💻 I'm an iOS Engineer with a background in game development and test automation.
+👨🏽‍💻 I'm an SDET with a background in iOS development and game development.
 I've created apps using SceneKit, ARKit, and Unity.
 I've also worked at multiple companies creating automation solutions for mobile, web, and API projects.

 ## <h3 align="left">Tech</h3>